Considerations and Limitations

 • You must configure CDP for one cluster on one backup server only.
 If you add a cluster to another backup server and install the I/O filter (filter required for CDP) on it, CDP policies on the first backup server will fail.
 For more information on the I/O filter, see I/O Filter.

-• If you add a new cluster to the vCenter server after the I/O filter is installed on the existing clusters, you need to install the I/O filter manually on the newly added cluster.
-To do that, open the I/O Filter Management wizard, make sure that check boxes are selected near all clusters where the I/O filter must be present and finish the wizard.
+• If you add a new cluster or host to a vCenter Server after the I/O filter is installed on the existing clusters and hosts, you must launch the I/O Filter Management wizard.
+Make sure that check boxes are selected near all clusters where the I/O filter must be present and finish the wizard.
+After you finish the wizard, Veeam Backup & Replication requests the vCenter Server to install the I/O filter (if required), and to configure it.

 Virtual Machines